 📋

-Handling payroll for corporate staff is one thing — but when executives need help managing household staff compliantly, there is no simple, affordable tool built for that specific use case.
+Handling payroll for corporate staff is one thing — but when executives need household staff managed compliantly across UIF, COIDA, and the BCEA, there is no simple, affordable tool built for that.

 Everything you need to employ with confidence.